-A widow recently shared with me that when she went to the bank to deposit the insurance money she received following her husband’s sudden death, she was approached by an ‘in house’ sales man who convinced her to put a large portion of the funds into a investment that wasn’t in her best interest.
+A widow recently shared with me that when she went to the bank to deposit the insurance money she received following her husband’s sudden death, she was approached by an ‘in house’ sales man who convinced her to put a large portion of the funds into an investment that wasn’t in her best interest.
 However she was so emotionally vulnerable that she just proceeded without thought.
-Undoing the damage cost her thousands dollars.
+Undoing the damage cost her thousands of dollars.

 It is often just after the most difficult moment in one’s life when she is suddenly forced to take over responsibility for her family’s finances.
 Whether it is due to the death of a spouse or parent or a divorce, women and sometimes men, who have not previously been responsible for financial management, may feel lost and alone in a world of decision making that they are ill-equipped to handle.

 The first obstacle to overcome is fear.
 Money management can seem very daunting and overwhelming.
 You may not have much experience dealing with financial decisions alone and fear that you will make mistakes.
 However, you can overcome that fear with information.
 There are three essential parts to understanding your finances:

 1- Part one is understanding your cash flow.
 It is the relationship between the money coming in each month from any/all sources and the money going out to pay for expenditures.